Just Simple Americans Who Worked Hard And Are Now Enjoying Life To The Fullest

 Home ...
 Is Where The heart Is

-Los Alamitos area is our home and in fact Sue has lived in the area for most of her life!
-We live in a little un-incorporated city in Orange Country called Rossmoor .
-It's a small house but plenty big enough for us and the baby dogs.
-We even have a vegetable garden which operates all year long.
+Los Alamitos area was Sue and Paul's home and in fact Sue has lived in the area for most of her life!
+We lived in a little un-incorporated city in Orange Country called Rossmoor .
+It's was small house but plenty big enough for us and the baby dogs.
+We even had a vegetable garden which operated all year long.
 The real beauty was the fact it was three miles from our work!
 Super in Los Angeles, huh?

 The Real Bosses